 Faye qualified from Salford University in 1997 with a BSc (Hons) in Prosthetics and Orthotics.
-She started working for Trulife in Norwich, then moved to the Midlands where she became specialised in paediatrics.
+She started working in Norwich, then moved to the Midlands where she became specialised in paediatrics.
 In 2007 she completed an MSc in Rehabilitation with the University of Strathclyde, which included a thesis on comparison of stock and bespoke functional foot orthoses in adolescents with symptomatic flat feet.
-She has published articles on Lycra socks, and ankle contracture correction devices for Duchene muscular dystrophy.
-Faye became interested in functional electrical stimulation (FES) when Trulife became distributors for WalkAide in 2008.
-Faye provides an orthotics service for Trulife in Hereford.
-She also manages WalkAide FES for Trulife across the UK.
+She has published articles on Lycra socks and ankle contracture correction devices for Duchene muscular dystrophy.
+In recent years Faye has become interested in functional electrical stimulation (FES).
+Faye provides an orthotics service for Opcare in Hereford.

 Paul Horwood – Trustee